 - Diuretic: Promoting excretion of urine/agent that increases the amount of urine excreted.

 - Poison: Toxic

 Medicinal Uses of Colchicum luteum (Suranjan)

 - Suranjan has bitter bad taste.
-It gives relief in gas, flatulence and constipation.
-It reduces swelling, inflammation and pain and hence used in treatment of gout, rheumatism and similar joint affections.
+It gives relief in gas, flatulence, and constipation.
+It reduces swelling, inflammation, and pain, and hence used in the treatment of gout, rheumatism, and similar joint affections.

-- Powder of sweet variety is taken in dose of 1-3 g.
+- Powder of sweet variety is taken in a dose of 1-3 g.